cianbrophy/IndeedWebScraper/README.md

 # IndeedWebScraper

-## Web Scraper Designed to Scrape indeed.ie for various jobs
+## Web Scraper Designed to Scrape ***indeed.ie*** for various jobs

-- Currently only working for indeed.ie
+### Instructions

+- Run the main file using *python main.py*

+- Enter any keywords pertaining to your desired job

+- Enter your preferred location

+- A list of relevant jobs to your search will be displayed

+- The option to see more pages will be available